Bhavani-24/M3_Wiper_Control_Systems/1_Requirements/README.md

 ## Wiper working
 Our system uses rain sensor to detect rain, this signal is then processed by microcontroller to take the desired action.
 The rain sensor works on the principle of using water for completing its circuit, so when rain falls on it it’s circuit gets completed and sends out a signal to the microcontroller.
 The microcontroller now processes this data and controls the motor.This system is equally useful for Aircrafts and a smaller version of this can be used by motor bikers in their helmets so that they can drive easily in rains.
 When the wiper switch is in the off position, the wiper will not function.
 When the wiper switch is in low-speed mode, the wiper will work at low speed.
 Accordingly, when the wiper switch is in high-speed mode, the wiper will work at a fairly high speed.
 Now that you hopefully understand how the car wiper works, along with its components and detail functions, you should take care of it as well as possible and be diligent in cleaning it!
+# Features
+- It can control wiper action wirhout human intervention.
+- It is reliable and easy to configure.
+- It offers three different modes of control - low speed, medium speed, high speed.

 # 4W's and 1H